 Fresh vegetables and fruits are ideal for clean eating, as most can be consumed raw immediately after picking and washing.

-Choosing organic produce can help you reduce pesticide exposure, potentially boosting your health.
-Regardless, eating more fruits and vegetables, whether it be organic or conventional, is beneficial for your health when compared to eating them in limited quantities. (
+Choosing organic produce can help you reduce exposure to pesticides.
+However, eating more fruits and vegetables, regardless of whether it be organic or conventional, is beneficial for your health when compared to eating them in limited quantities (

 Here are some easy ways to incorporate more fruits and vegetables into your diet: